 3.1 Roles and Regulatory Compliance; Authorization.

-3.2 Scope of Processing
+3.2 Scope of Processing.

 3.2.2 ClickUp’s Compliance with Instructions.
-ClickUp will only process Customer Personal Data in accordance with Customer’s instructions described in Section 3.2.1 (including with regard to data transfers) (Customer’s Instructions) unless European Data Protection Legislation to which ClickUp is subject requires other processing of Customer Personal Data by ClickUp, in which case ClickUp will notify Customer (unless that law prohibits ClickUp from doing so on important grounds of public interest).
+ClickUp will only process Customer Personal Data in accordance with Customer’s instructions described in Section 3.2.1 (including with regard to data transfers) (“Customer’s Instructions”) unless the applicable Global Data Protection Legislation to which ClickUp is subject requires other processing of Customer Personal Data by ClickUp, in which case ClickUp will notify Customer (unless that law prohibits ClickUp from doing so on important grounds of public interest).

 5.1 ClickUp’s Security Measures, Controls and Assistance.

 5.1.1 ClickUp’s Security Measures.
-ClickUp will implement and maintain technical and organizational measures to protect Customer Personal Data against accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to Customer Personal Data as described in Appendix 2 (the "Security Measures").
+ClickUp will implement and maintain technical and organizational measures to protect Customer Personal Data against accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to Customer Personal Data as described in Appendix 2 (the "Technical and Organizational Security Measures").
 ClickUp may update or modify the Security Measures from time to time provided that such updates and modifications do not materially decrease the overall security of the Services.

 5.1.2 Security Compliance by ClickUp Staff.
-ClickUp will grant access to Customer Personal Data only to employees, contractors and Subprocessors who need such access for the scope of their performance, and are subject to appropriate confidentiality arrangements.
+ClickUp will grant access to Customer Personal Data only to employees, contractors and Subprocessors who need such access for the scope of their performance and are subject to appropriate confidentiality arrangements.

-5.2 Information Security Incidents
+5.2 Information Security Incidents.

 5.2.1 Information Security Incident Notification.
 If ClickUp becomes aware of an Information Security Incident, ClickUp will: (a) notify Customer of the Information Security Incident without undue delay after becoming aware of the Information Security Incident; and (b) take reasonable steps to identify the case of such Information Security Incident, minimize harm and prevent a recurrence.